RAvdek/money_squirrel/README.md

 ### Dev

+- Switch all indicies to timestamps
+- Redownload trends data as timezone info is pain in the ass
 - Will have to make custom methods for trends to handle data massaging as they hid the data.
 Perhaps we can compress data prior to storage.
 - What other data resources should I be downloading data from?
 I'd like to do some sentiment analysis on news headlines or summaries.
 - Create an "ETL" application for doing cleaning dumps of data.
 Can just do db to pandas to db.